We will need to raise around £20,000 to complete the project [August 2018]

-This depends on final plans and how much digging and earth moving is necessary, plus the cost of a boat shed.
+The work to complete the Dinghy & Gig Park was finished in the summer, 2016.
 The site level is about 3m above the road.
 The first challenge is to create an access road up which we can pull gigs and boats, and to flatten out and surface enough of the lower side of the sloping field to park them.
 All access has to be appropriate for use by disabled people.
 Slopes have to be less than 1 in 20.

 We will also need to bring in electricity and water across adjacent fields, and install a septic tank.

 Plus, in this phase, we aim to build the boat shed.
 This will house two wooden gigs to keep them dry for highly competitive world championship racing and to allow maintenance work on them in the winter.
 It will also have drying areas for sails and equipment used for sail training along with basic toilet and changing facilities.
 Costs for this are not yet available.

 The Boathouse Shell was completed in July 2018.
 The interior lighting is being installed by local electrician, Adam Smith who has generously gifted some of his labour to the project.
 The £20,000 that we seek will pay for the fitting of Showers and Toilets along with the hot-water system [hopefully run off PV solar power] and the waste systems etc.